 Depression in seniors can be linked to an increased risk of cardiac diseases and insomnia.
 Risk factors include – being female; single, unmarried, divorced, or widowed; lack of supportive social network; and stressful life events.

-Physical conditions like stroke, hypertension, atrial fibrillation, diabetes, cancer, dementia, and chronic pain further increase the risk of depression.
+Physical conditions like stroke, hypertension, atrial fibrillation, cancer, dementia, and chronic pain further increase the risk of depression.
 Additionally, the following are symptoms that can be witnessed in a senior who has depression:

 - Sadness or feelings of despair